 Want to help?

-Since the government-sponsored genocide in Sudan continues, we advocate for investment firms to avoid or divest holdings of the four foreign oil companies that are the largest business partners with the government of Sudan.
-These four companies are PetroChina/CNPC, China Petroleum & Chemical Corporation/Sinopec, ONGC and Petronas.
+We advocate for investment firms to avoid or divest holdings of the four foreign oil companies that are the largest business partners with the government of Sudan.
+These four companies are PetroChina/CNPC group, China Petroleum & Chemical Corp./Sinopec group, ONGC and Petronas.
+The CNPC and Sinopec groups also support the murderous regimes of Burma and Syria.

 Announce a GFI Policy

 Research shows that the vast majority of Americans want their investments to be genocide-free.
-Even so, financial firms like JPMorgan Chase, Fidelity, Vanguard and many others invest their customers’ money in companies that help fund the ongoing genocide in Sudan.
+Even so, financial firms like BlackRock, Fidelity, Franklin Templeton, JPMorgan Chase, Vanguard and many others continue to invest their customers’ money in companies that helped fund the genocide and mass killings in Sudan, and also in Burma and Syria.

 A growing number of institutional investors, from asset managers to pension funds, are changing the status quo on Wall Street by aligning themselves with the values of their participants.